ShafeenAhammed/shafeenahammed/README.md

 - ⚡ Fun fact: ...
 -->

-### Hi there, I'm Jithin S P! 👋
+### Hi there, I'm Shafeen Ahammed D 👋

 ## About Me
-I'm a passionate Java Spring Boot developer with proficiency in building scalable microservices architectures using technologies like Spring Boot, Spring Security, and Spring Cloud.
-I also have experience in containerization with Docker, orchestration with Kubernetes, and event streaming with Kafka.
-Additionally, I'm well-versed in AWS services and have strong front-end skills in Angular, JavaScript, TypeScript, HTML, and CSS.
+Passionate and self-taught web developer with hands-on experience in building robust web applications using MongoDB, Angular, Express.js and Node.js.
+Thrives on solving complex problems and turning ideas into innovative digital solutions.
+As continues to grow in the career, stays up-to-date with emerging trends and technologies in web development.

 ## My Skill Set
 <table><tr><td valign="top" width="25%">